k-box/k-box/docs/user/upload.md

 ## Upload

-To add a new file, select the collection or sub-collection in which the document will be stored.
+To add a new file, select the collection or sub-collection in which the file will be stored.

 There are several options for uploading a file into K-Box: